Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Results on 2D lattices

 \subsection{Superexchange interactions}

 In insulating magnetic materials, most interactions are generated by superexchange rather than direct exchange, typically involving virtual hopping through an intermediate ligand ion.
-In this section, we consider simple superexchange models on the square and triangular lattices.
+In this section, we consider simple superexchange models on the square lattice and derive general rules governing spin-phonon pumping of superexchange spin interactions.
+The direct extension to the triangular lattice is presented in Appendix \ref{sec:Triangular}.